Nitro4542/mc-mod-tools/README.md

 I'm going to make a tool for that.
 For now, you'll have to do it manually.

-## What does a mod pack consist of?
+### What does a mod pack consist of?

-Just put your mods inside the zip file.
+Just put your mods **and nothing else** inside the zip file.
-Note that anything you put in there will be sent straight to the mods folder.
+This means no extra files and folders.

 ## Contributing